In short

 eDNA in monitoring and research

-Environmental DNA (eDNA) is a modern way to detect animals and plants by collecting traces of their genetic material (DNA) from the environment—like from water, soil, or air.
-Sources of DNA organisms leave behind include skin cells, faecal waste, or pollen.
+Environmental DNA (eDNA) is a modern tool for detecting plants and animals by collecting traces of their genetic material from water, soil, or air.
+These traces—such as skin cells, waste, or pollen—allow researchers to confirm species presence without capturing or observing them directly.

 eDNA offers the potential to detect: